 Some investors collect items as part of their estate, to pass on to the next generation.
 Some do this to preserve culture, while others see it as a way to expand their portfolio.

-How You Can Start Your First Fine Art Investment
+How to Start Your First Fine Art Investment

-1. Decide how much you’re prepared to spend.
 Factor in storage and maintenance costs, which are very important when humidity and sunlight are involved.
 Our photographic prints require very little maintenance, but anything can fade if placed in direct sun.
+The good news is that, even for new investors, it's possible to find affordable art to invest in to provide dividends into the future.

-2. Visit galleries, chat with curators, and go to as many openings as you can to gain general knowledge about artists you’re interested in.
+- Visit galleries - chat with curators, and go to as many openings as you can to gain general knowledge about artists you’re interested in.

 Should I Take the Plunge?